AHURI RESEARCH IN PROGRESS

 Discover AHURI's ongoing research program

-AHURI research is delivered through a suite of AHURI Inquiries, which focus on reform priorities for national housing, homelessness and related urban issues, as well as through a series of targeted research projects.
+AHURI research is delivered through a suite of AHURI Inquiries, which focus on reform priorities for national housing, homelessness and related urban issues, as well as through a series of research projects and investigative panels.

 Should social housing be treated as infrastructure, and, if so, what are the most appropriate investment pathways?